Visit the Three Guianas: Suriname, French Guiana & Guyana

 Pickup and transfer from Eugene F. Correia International Airport to Georgetown.

-Day 11: Iwokrama River Lodge, Turtle Mountain hike, Iwokrama Canopy Walkway (B,L,D)
+Day 3: Iwokrama River Lodge, Turtle Mountain hike, Iwokrama Canopy Walkway (B,L,D)

 Pickup and transfer to Eugene F. Correia International Airport.

-We board a scheduled flight for the journey over hundreds of miles of tropical rainforest to land at Fair View Airstrip.
+You board a scheduled flight for the journey over hundreds of miles of tropical rainforest to land at Fair View Airstrip.
 (Check-in 07.00, departure 08.30).

 On arrival, you are met at Fair View Airstrip and transferred to Iwokrama River Lodge.

-The effort is more than worth it for the breathtaking views over the forest canopy when you get there and chances of Green Aracari, White Bellbird or a fly-by of one of five types of eagles.
+The effort is more than worth it for the breath-taking views over the forest canopy when you get there and chances of Green Aracari, White Bellbird or a fly-by of one of five types of eagles.
 This trail is also an excellent location for seeing Black Spider and Red Howler Monkey.

 If you think this hike may be too strenuous, you can opt for a boat trip to Stanley Lake to search for Giant River Otters and Black Caiman.

-We return to the lodge for lunch and then transfer by vehicle along the trail that is one of the best places to see the elusive Jaguar.
-No promises, but many have been lucky!
-This road is the only north – south access in Guyana and links the country to Brazil.
+We return to the lodge for lunch and then take a vehicle along the trail that is one of the best places to see the elusive Jaguar.
+No guarantees, but many have been lucky!
+This road is the only north – south access in Guyana, linking the country to Brazil but there isn’t much traffic and wildlife is often seen along the way.
+The journey finishes at the Atta Rainforest Lodge, where we find the Iwokrama Canopy Walkway.

 Overnight at Atta Rainforest Lodge.

-Day 12: Atta Rainforest Lodge, wildlife and bird-watching (B,L,D)
+Day 4: Atta Rainforest Lodge, wildlife and bird-watching (B,L,D)

 In addition to the Iwokrama Canopy Walkway, you can enjoy wildlife and bird-watching walks on the trails around the area.
 For those interested in botany, many of the trails have the key tree species marked.

 The surrounding forest is home to numerous bird species, stunning insects, noisy amphibians, and playful primates: deer, tapir and agouti are also regular visitors to the lodge.
-Serious birders will want to scour the undergrowth for the rarely seen Rufous-winged Ground-cuckoo.
+Serious birders will want to scour the undergrowth for the rarely spotted Rufous-winged Ground-cuckoo.

 Overnight at Atta Rainforest Lodge.